 During the 2017 Grammy Awards, Katy Perry made a statement by wearing an armband that said “persist” in reference to Democratic Sen. Elizabeth Warren being told to be quiet during a speech against then-nominee for Attorney General Jeff Sessions.

 However, this isn’t the first time awards season has gotten political.
 Last year when Leonardo DiCaprio (finally!) won his Oscar for “The Revenant” he used the opportunity to speak about the importance of climate change.
 In 1973 Marlon Brando was nominated for “Best Actor” in “The Godfather.”
-Brando refused to attend the award show, instead sending Native American activist Sacheen Littlefeather in his place to protest the unfair treatment of Native Americans in the film industry.
+Brando refused to attend the award show, and instead sent Native American activist Sacheen Littlefeather in his place to protest the unfair treatment of Native Americans in the film industry.

 Pharrell Williams and his dancers made a political statements during the 2015 Annual Grammy Awards where they did a “hands up don’t shoot” gesture while Williams sang his hit song “Happy.”

-The style of awards season varies with each season, but always has heads turning when celebrities make their way down the red carpet.
+The style of awards season varies with each season but always has heads turning when celebrities make their way down the red carpet.
 Big-name designers such as Marc Jacobs, Valentino, Gucci, Prada, Vera Wang, Alexander McQueen, and more always seem to have a few celebrities wearing their designs.
-Typically, the Grammys has some of the most daring looks as stars tend to wear outfits that compliment their personal styles, while the Oscars have recently been showing a trend of stars wearing custom-made gowns by top designers.
+Typically, the Grammys has some of the most daring looks as stars tend to wear outfits that complement their personal styles, while the Oscars have recently been showing a trend of stars wearing custom-made gowns by top designers.

 With the Oscars, it seems that every few years the trend switches between stars wearing looks straight off the runway, and switching back to custom-made gowns.